SKI combinator calculus: Notation

 Although the most formal representation of the objects in this system requires binary trees, for simpler typesetting they are often represented as parenthesized expressions, as a shorthand for the tree they represent.
 Any subtrees may be parenthesized, but often only the right-side subtrees are parenthesized, with left associativity implied for any unparenthesized applications.
 For example, ISK means ((IS)K).
 Using this notation, a tree whose left subtree is the tree KS and whose right subtree is the tree SK can be written as KS(SK).
 If more explicitness is desired, the implied parentheses can be included as well: ((KS)(SK)).

 Informal description

-Informally, and using programming language jargon, a tree (xy) can be thought of as a function x applied to an argument y.
-When evaluated (i.e., when the function is "applied" to the argument), the tree "returns a value", i.e., transforms into another tree.
-The "function", "argument" and the "value" are either combinators or binary trees.
+Informally, and using programming language jargon, a tree (xy) can be thought of as an application of the function x to an argument y.
+When evaluated (i.e., when the "function" is "applied" to the argument), the tree "returns a value", i.e., transforms into another tree.
+The "function", "argument" and the "value" are either combinators or binary trees with application nodes.
 If they are binary trees, they may be thought of as functions too, if needed.

 The evaluation operation is defined as follows:

-(x, y, and z represent expressions made from the functions S, K, and I, and set values):
+(x, y, and z represent expressions made from the combinators S, K, and I, and possibly variables standing for some as yet unspecified SKI expressions):